zzarcon/react-scroll-shadow/README.md

 </div>

 # react-scroll-shadow
-| Pure CSS solution for adding shadows/keys to indicate more content above or bellow in scrollable area.
+> Pure CSS solution for adding shadows/keys to indicate more content above or bellow in scrollable area.

 ## Install
-`npm i react-scroll-shadow`
+`yarn add react-scroll-shadow`

 ## Usage
 ```tsx